SteffenEger/dl4nlp/README.md

 # Deep Learning for NLP

 Course at University of Bielefeld, held in Summer Semester 2022.
-More to come!
+Lecturer: Steffen Eger More to come!